-A medical esthetician is a beauty professional who specializes in the skin care of people in medical settings.
-Unlike estheticians who typically work within a spa or a salon, medical estheticians are typically trained to work alongside other medical professionals, thus meaning they have more training to complete light-based and laser-based treatments and procedures.
+A medical esthetician specializes in the skin care of people in medical settings.
+Unlike estheticians who typically work within a spa or a salon, medical estheticians are typically trained to work alongside other medical professionals, meaning they have more training to complete light-based and laser-based treatments and procedures.
 Medical estheticians work with their patients to help rejuvenate skin, treat skin conditions, heal and treat skin traumas such as scars, and to slow the appearance of aging skin.
-These skincare specialists often work within the field of plastic surgery, dermatology, medical spas and other recognized institutions.
+These skincare specialists often work within the field of plastic surgery, dermatology, medical spas and other institutions.

 How Much do Medical Estheticians Earn?

 The pay scale for medical estheticians varies greatly, depending on the qualifications of the professional, the location, hours worked, type of business and state regulations.
 The Bureau of Labor Statistics have stated however, that medical estheticians typically earn between $32,000-$52,000 per year.